 The company invests and manages the infrastructure in its marine terminals to build greater efficiencies and productivity for its customers.

 Leading the ship-to-rail market in the Baltic States.

 BCT almost doubled its railway infrastructure and the terminal now serves 64 (80 foot) rail platforms simultaneously.
 This new capacity allows the direct proximity of container storage to the rail access zones and a more efficient shunting of block trains, giving BCT a comparative advantage over other terminals in the region.
 This investment makes BCT a leading player in the ship-to-rail market in the Riga Freeport.

 Warehousing is a key area of development for Riga.
 BCT invested in additional warehousing in 2014.
 This has flourished to the extent that a further 11,000 square meters are currently under construction with a completion date of July 2019.
 This warehouse, which will have direct rail access on one side of the warehouse, with access for trucks on the other side, will be followed with the construction of a further warehouse of 11,000 square metres.
-This will bring the terminal’s total warehousing to 40,000 square metres.
+This will bring the terminal’s total warehousing to 42,000 square metres.